Abstract

 Today, the industry has no simple and secure solution for self-custodial inheritance: When a user stops engaging with their digital assets, whether due to absence, injury, or death (physical or digital), their digital assets become inaccessible unless they made some complex arrangements with a seed phrase ahead of time.
 Cypherock solves this problem with the estate recovery feature.

 Estate Recovery is an extended version of the PIN recovery process.
-Here is a high-level overview of how estate recovery will work in Cypherock Cover:
+Here is a high-level overview of how estate recovery works in Cypherock Cover:

 Note - The nominee needs to purchase an X1 vault if they doesn’t have any.